davidsun0/davidsun0.github.io/md/graaltruffle.md

 # Truffle Notes

 These notes are mainly based on the [One VM to Rule Them All, One VM to Bind Them](https://www.youtube.com/watch?v=FJY96_6Y3a4) talk.
-The talk is focused on [Simple Language](simple.html), which was created to demonstrate Truffle's features.
+The talk is focused on [SimpleLanguage](simple.html), which was created to demonstrate Truffle's features.

 ## Implementing Conditionals: SLIfNode